Salumpharesy/data-analysis-projects/Plant Data-set/README.md

 ## Description

 This data-set contains 7 tables.
 I made 10 tables in processing the data to get the information I needed from this data-set.
-In this data-set, I experienced many columns without values being added to it.
+This data-set had many columns which did not have any data in them.
 After a kin data clearance and process through Structured Query Language (SQL)  I was able to  make about  8 tables from the original tables of which was used to answer the questions below.

 ## Questions